John Avlon: Career

-Avlon started his career as the youngest speechwriter for Mayor Rudy Giuliani.
-He was promoted to Chief Speechwriter and the Deputy Director of Policy.
-He prepared the mayor's addresses for the State of the City (1999 through 2001), testimony to Congress on homeland security, and address to the United Nations General Assembly on counterterrorism.
-He was also a senior fellow at the Manhattan Institute.
-He is an advisory board member of the Citizens Union of New York, Bronx Academy of Letters, and the Theodore Roosevelt Association.
+Avlon started his career as a speechwriter for Mayor Rudy Giuliani.
+He later became Giuliani's chief speechwriter and deputy director of policy.
+He is a former senior fellow at the Manhattan Institute and advisory board member of the Citizens Union of New York, Bronx Academy of Letters, and the Theodore Roosevelt Association.

 Avlon joined The Daily Beast in 2008 one month after its launch.
-He worked his way up through the organization starting as a columnist and moving on to political editor, executive editor and then managing editor.
-In 2013 Avlon became editor-in-chief of The Daily Beast.
-By September 2014 the website reached a new record of 21 million unique visitors; it was a 60% year-over-year increase in readers, accompanied by a 300% increase in the overall size of its social media community.
-During Avlon's leadership The Daily Beast doubled its traffic to 1.1 million readers a day and won over 17 awards for journalistic excellence.
+He started as a columnist and eventually became political editor, executive editor, and then managing editor.
+In 2013, Avlon became editor-in-chief of The Daily Beast.
+As editor-in-chief of The Daily Beast, Avlon was cited for supporting original and breaking content for the platform.